Betaine is a metabolite of choline, and is also known as

 trimethylglycine or TMG.

-Betaine works by donating methyl (CH3) groups.
-Betaine has the ability to
+Betaine hcl works by donating methyl (CH3) groups.
+This nutrient has the ability to

 that can transfer a methyl group, a carbon atom attached to three hydrogen atoms, to